 - -z or –gzip: filter the archive through gzip for compression

-Unarchiving or extracting the compressed archive again can be done by the tar command.
+Unarchiving or extracting the compressed archive again can be done by the tar command as well.
 You have to specify the –extract or -x option in lieu of the -c in the above example, to specify that you want to extract the contents.

 bash$ tar -xfvz alldocs.tar.gz

 The tar command can be used with various compression algorithmns in lieu to the gzip mentioned above.
-Some of the other compression alternatives are
+Some of the other popular compression alternatives are:

 - -j or –bzip2: Use bzip2 for compression.
 This usually results in a file with extension .tar.bz2 or .tb2

 - -J or –xz: Use xz for compression.
 The file extension usually used is .tar.xz or .txz or .tbz

 - –lzip: lzip is used for compression.
 The extensions can be .tar.lzip or .lz